freshworks/marketplace-sample-apps/Demo-Apps/React_sample/README.md

 ### how to run

-1. Clone the repo and navigate to this foler
+1. Clone the repo and navigate to this folder
 2. Run *fdk run*
 3. open the freshdesk portal and append *?dev=true* in the ticket URL.